FStarLang/PoP-in-FStar/book/pulse/pulse_loops.rst

    :end-before: //fib$

-One can also implement it in Pulse, as ``fib_rec`` while using an out-parameter to hold that values of the last two fibonacci numbers in the sequence.
+One can also implement it in Pulse, as ``fib_rec`` while using an out-parameter to hold that values of the last two Fibonacci numbers in the sequence.

 .. literalinclude:: ../code/pulse/PulseTutorial.Loops.fst